 Tracking cryptocurrency cybercrimes

 Since 2011, cryptocurrency has been the preferred method of exchange for cybercriminals worldwide.
 The IRS and taxing authorities worldwide have recently prioritized the investigation of cybercrime involving cryptocurrency and are actively pursuing cases involving the use of virtual currency in money laundering, digital account takeovers, ICO scams, and mining fraud.

 Pseudonymous and anonymous are not synonyms.
 The partnership between the IRS and the prominent blockchain analytics group chainalysis is not a secret.
 The objective of the IRS is to more effectively audit actors in crypto-space who are subject to US tax law.
 A technical understanding of both the ledger history and metadata will allow the IRS to streamline their audits.

 Turn your hobby into a business

 If you mine cryptocurrency as a hobby, you may be entitled to tax savings by turning your operation into a business.
-The tax attorneys at Moskowitz LLP are well versed at not only legally creating business entities, but determining exactly what kind of business classification is the most cost-effective, efficient, and beneficial.
+The tax attorneys at Moskowitz LLP are well versed at legally creating business entities and determining exactly what kind of business classification is the most cost-effective, efficient, and beneficial.